manoj-smoothstack/cpp_training/src/Day19/README.md

 <img src="formula.png" alt="Gravitation Force Equation"/>

-You need to create a single-threaded C++ algorithm to compute force exerted on each body with respect to other N-1 bodies at each timestep.
-As the bodies collide you will need to update the velocity and position and acceleration at each time step.
+You need to create a single-threaded C++ algorithm to compute force exerted on each body with respect to other N-1 bodies at each (of k) timesteps.
+As the bodies collide you will need to update the force, acceleration, velocity and position at each time step.

 Make sure you set the initial position, velocity, acceleration, mass, and force vectors of a body before you begin the iteration timesteps.
+Mass of each body will be constant.

-Use lambda equations to:
+Use some lambda equations to:

 - Update the force exerted on a body
 - Update the acceleration on a body
 - Update velocity of a body
 - Update position of a body
 - Compute distance between bodies (x, y) space

+There will be more lambda functions you will write besides above.

 You already know how to compute Force for each body using the gravitional equation above with respect to each of the other N-1 bodies.
 Where m1 is the mass of this body, and m2 is the